Chrisinho8/databricks-data-engineer-associate/README.md

 # Databricks Certified Data Engineer Associate - Study Kit (Unofficial)

-Free, community-made study material for the **Databricks Certified Data Engineer Associate** exam (version effective **May 4, 2026** onward): a complete study guide plus two **interactive, self-scoring practice exams** you can take right in your browser.
+Free study material for the **Databricks Certified Data Engineer Associate** exam (version effective **May 4, 2026** onward): a complete study guide plus two **interactive, self-scoring practice exams** you can take right in your browser.